Attumm/redis-dict/README.md

 e.g values such list, instance and other dictionaries.
 When used with supported types in can be used a drop in for a normal dictionary.

-Redis-dict has all the methods of a normal dictionary and the same behavior.
+redis-dict has all the methods of a normal dictionary and the same behavior.

 #### Types
 Those types can be saved and retrieved as the same type.